berezhinskiy/ecoflow_exporter/README.md

 An implementation of a Prometheus exporter for [EcoFlow](https://www.ecoflow.com/) products.
 To receive information from the device, exporter works the same way as the official mobile application by subscribing to EcoFlow MQTT Broker `mqtt.ecoflow.com`

-Unlike REST API exporters, it is not required to request for `APP_KEY` and `SECRET_KEY` since MQTT credentials can be extracted from `api.ecoflow.com` (see [Usage](#usage) section).
+Unlike REST API exporters, it is not required to request for `APP_KEY` and `SECRET_KEY` since MQTT credentials can be extracted from `api.ecoflow.com`.
 Another benefit of such implementation is that it provides much more device information:

 [![Dashboard](images/EcoflowMQTT.png?raw=true)](https://grafana.com/grafana/dashboards/17812-ecoflow/)

 The project provides:

-- Bash script to extract EcoFlow MQTT credentials
-- Python program that accepts a number of arguments to collect information about a device and exports the collected metrics to a prometheus endpoint
+- [Python program](ecoflow_exporter.py) that accepts a number of arguments to collect information about a device and exports the collected metrics to a prometheus endpoint
 - [Dashboard for Grafana](https://grafana.com/grafana/dashboards/17812-ecoflow/)
 - [Docker image](https://github.com/berezhinskiy/ecoflow_exporter/pkgs/container/ecoflow_exporter) for your convenience

-Exporter collects all metrics names and their values sent by the device to MQTT EcoFlow Broker.
-In case of any new objects in the queue, metrics will be generated automatically based on the JSON object key/value.
+The exporter collects all possible metrics names and their values sent by the device to MQTT EcoFlow Broker.
+In case of any new objects in the queue, new metrics will be generated automatically based on the JSON object key/value.
 For example, payload:

 ```json
 {